Silentely/Bili-Calendar/README.en.md

 - `sources`: optional extra ICS links, URL encoded
   - Accepts repeated `sources` params or comma-separated list
   - Only `http://` and `https://` are allowed
+  - Links pointing to private/local addresses are rejected automatically to mitigate SSRF
   - Up to 5 external sources, exceeding returns `400`

 Returns: ICS that merges Bilibili anime with external calendars.
 Each imported event contains `X-BC-SOURCE` to indicate origin, making it easy to filter in calendar apps.